 Roasted Cauliflower Soup

-My notes: Replace the cream with Greek yogurt or plain yogurt to keep the fat intake low!
+My notes: Replace the cream with low fat creamy yogurt to keep the fat intake as low as possible (make sure the yogurt doesn’t have any added sugar!)

 Mexican Chicken Lime Soup

 My notes: As delicious as they sound, you might have to forget about the tortilla chips.
-Add only if they are homemade or as natural as possible (few ingredients) and don’t overdo it!
+Add only if they are homemade or as natural as possible (few ingredients) and don’t overdo it as there are lots of carbs hidden there.

 Broccoli and Radish Salad with Gorgonzola